wp-plugins/catwalker/readme.txt

 = 1.0 =

 Ready for a version bump, not so much because of any major change, but more because of the cumulative improvements over the last several versions.
-This latest release includes more options for the automated related-posts lists.
+This latest release includes more options for the automated related-posts lists as well as sorting options for Category archive pages.

 = 0.9 =
 This version lets you automatically add lists of related posts to each entry.
 More configuration options for this feature to follow.